The Unseen Frontier: Pushing the Limits of LLM Sparsity with Surrogate-Free ADMM: Experiments

 \subsection{Scaling to large-r models}

-To further validate the scalability of our principle, we apply \oursq to 27B-scale (Gemma-2-27B).
-Specifically, we employ the low-precision optimizer \texttt{adam8bit} \citep{8bit2022dettmers} for $x$-update \cref{eq:x_update}, and store the auxiliary variables $(u,z)$ in (\texttt{bf16} ,\texttt{fp8}) precision \citep{kalamkar2019study,micikevicius2022fp8}.
-To save the states in low-precision, we apply quantization function $\mathcal{Q}$ at the tensor level with dynamically updated scales $s^t$ after each update.
-This design reduces the memory footprint by 66\% compared to \ours, enabling pruning at 27B scale under limited resources.
-We conduct this experiment at 90\% sparsity level to test whether \oursq can maintain performance under extreme compression.
-As shown in \cref{fig:gemma-27b}, \oursq achieves the lowest perplexity among all compared methods (with some omitted due to infeasible memory requirements), outperforming the strongest competing method by a factor of $4\times$.
-These results reinforce our main finding that \ours preserves model quality even at extreme sparsity and scale.
+We further validate the scalability of our approach by applying \oursq to 27B-scale (Gemma-2-27B).
+Specifically, we additionally employ the low-precision optimizer $\texttt{adam8bit}$ \citep{8bit2022dettmers} for $x$-update \cref{eq:x_update}, with \oursq, where we use ($\texttt{bf16} ,\texttt{fp8}$) for auxiliary state $(u,z)$, respectively.
+This design reduces the memory footprint of required states (optimizer, auxiliary variables) by 55\% compared to \ours, enabling pruning at 27B scale under limited resources.
 Additional implementation details can be found in \cref{Appendix:details_5.2}.